Léo Malet - Portrait 1

 Portrait of writer Léo Malet.

-In 1983 began for Bruno de Monès a regular collaboration with Le Magazine littéraire which would continue until the mid-nineteen-nineties.
+In 1983 began for Bruno de Monès a regular collaboration with Le Magazine littéraire which would last until the mid-nineteen-nineties.

 An original albumen carte-de-visite photograph of Eugène Delacroix, depicting the artist seated in a chair — his most famous portrait.
 The session at Pierre Petit’s studio yielded multiple poses; variants of this print survive at the Musée d’Orsay and the Metropolitan Museum of Art, New York.
 Mounted on card, with Pierre Petit’s signature in the lower margin and his studio advertisement on the verso.